-Because free-floating anxiety seems to come from nowhere, it’s essential to recognize if what you’re experiencing is a symptom of generalized anxiety disorder.
-It’s natural to try to find an explanation for uncomfortable feelings.
+Because free-floating anxiety can seem to come out of nowhere, it can be helpful to learn to recognize that what you’re experiencing may be a symptom of an anxiety disorder.
+It can be natural to try to find an explanation for uncomfortable thoughts and feelings.
 You might find yourself wondering if something disastrous is about to happen, for example.

 Check Your Self-Talk